Register Forgot login?

 Truthful information

 That's a no-brainer, obviously.
 Don't submit fake bands, don't add false information, and if you want to make updates such as band line-ups, check the validity of your sources.
-You must provide compelling evidence of the band's existence (see "must have physical release" above) and of its "metalness".
+You must provide compelling evidence of the band's existence (see "must have valid release" above) and of its "metalness".

 Once is enough...